xPeedx/xPeedxgithub.io/index.md

 Now I decided to break out and see the world, the real life… I bought a "new" camper to travel around and see the world.

+## Stichpunktliste

+liebt das Reisen
-## liebt das Reisen, ist neugierig auf neues, ist ein Spielkind
+ist Spielkind
+neugierig auf Neues
+technik Nerd
+android user